leggetter/leggetter.co.uk/_posts/2017-05-25-describe-publish-consume-realtime-data.md

 Once you’ve described your data you need a mechanism for distributing that data to interested parties (we’ll cover how those parties register their interest in the next section).

-In the following example using the [node-orm2](https://github.com/dresende/node-orm2) ORM package and the [Pusher HTTP Node library](https://github.com/pusher/pusher-http-node) we’ll see how this can be achieved for a simple data change:
+In the following example using the [node-orm2](https://github.com/dresende/node-orm2) ORM package and the Socket.IO we’ll see how this can be achieved for a simple data change:

 ```
 Activity.create(